prarthana1998/add-dev-jokes/README.md

 ---
 The worst part about token ring jokes is that if someone starts telling one while you are telling yours, all joking stops.

+---
+"What's the object-oriented way to become wealthy?Inheritance.

+---